 You can take action if you believe that a loved one’s death resulted from unaddressed roadway negligence or another form of reckless behavior.
-Whitestown wrongful death attorneys want to give you the tools you need to fight for justice.
+Whitestown personal injury attorneys want to give you the tools you need to fight for justice.
 You can meet with Vaughan & Vaughan’s experienced team to discuss what information you need to file a wrongful death claim.

 Who Can File a Wrongful Death Claim in Whitestown, IN?

 Some states limit the right of family members to act on behalf of a person who’s recently passed.
 Indiana, fortunately, is not one such state.
 In Indiana, all of the following parties have the right to contact a lawyer and file a wrongful death claim in the stead of a departed loved one: